EPelk/youtube-deplhi-reversion/README.md

   * Replace blurred backgrounds of UI elements with full-width gradient from old UI, which significantly improves contrast on bright videos.
   * Darken backgrounds of tooltips and menus to improve contrast against bright videos.
   * Move like, comment, and share buttons to top-right corner in fullscreen.
-  * Add red outline and white gradient to heatmap (the graph abouve the progress bar) to improve contrast.
+  * Add red outline and white gradient to heatmap (the graph above the progress bar) to improve contrast.
   * Disable suggested video grid when scrolling up in fullscreen.
   * Restore full 12-video suggestions grid on video endscreen.
   * Add red background color to ticked check boxes in settings menu.